Daulocnema epicharis Common, 1965

 (Photo: courtesy of CSIRO/BIO Photography Group, Centre for Biodiversity Genomics, University of Guelph)

-The species occurs in Australia in:
+The species has been found in Australia in:

 • Queensland.